Mathemodica/ModelicaPowerSystemBook/README.md

 View [actual outline on ResearchGate](https://www.researchgate.net/publication/353340102_Book_Outline_Modelica_by_Application_Power_Systems)

+### (Re-)Purchase

+- Edition 1.0.3 [here via Gumroad](https://gum.co/mathemodica-powsys) (you are contributing to the enhancement and maintenance of this e-book & encouraging similar future initiatives)
+- Edition 1.0.3 for free [here via Gumroad](https://gum.co/mathemodica-powsys-free) (feedback is appreciated).

+To be delivered by Email.

+**Privacy notice** Private data including email addresses and amount of payment shall not be disclosed.

+#### Remarks

+* Consider re-purchasing from time to time due to regular or occoasional contents update.
+Check the actual version.
+Significant content changes shall be reflected by the number y in version x.y.z ( e.g. version 1.1.3 has major enhancements in comparison with version 1.0.5)
+*  In order to obtain the e-book at a gumroad, place a number (your suggested amount) in the box "name a fair price" and the press the button "add to card", or the button "I want this!" or the button "Buy this".
+Afterwords, insert your email address and press "get"
+*  If you don't get an email immediately, consider checking your junk folder.

 ### Project Update

 Follow contents updates @ [the scientific platform of the project on ResearchGate](https://www.researchgate.net/project/Book-Modelica-By-Application-Power-Systems).
 Here you can also discuss the contents by commenting the uploaded outline or the relevant chapters (to be uploaded later).
 You can provide feedback, suggestions and light contributions.